StephenGriffies/StephenGriffies.github.io/_pages/home.md

 My name is Stephen Griffies and this website summarizes my research, teaching, and mentoring activities.
-I conduct scientific research in ocean and climate physics at the <a href="https://www.gfdl.noaa.gov/">NOAA Geophysical Fluid Dynamics Laboratory,</a> with a focus on ocean fluid mechanics and the role of the ocean in the earth climate system.
+I conduct scientific research in ocean and earth system physics at the <a href="https://www.gfdl.noaa.gov/">NOAA Geophysical Fluid Dynamics Laboratory,</a> with a focus on ocean fluid mechanics and the large scale ocean circulation.
 I also teach and mentor as a faculty member in the <a href="https://aos.princeton.edu/">
 Atmospheric and Oceanic Sciences Program at Princeton University.
 </a>